 Students will have several opportunities to learn about the different clubs at TAMS during Fall Orientation Program (after move-in and before school begins).
 During this time, we will provide you with an opportunity to sign up with student organizations that interest you.
-If you are unsure who to contact in order to become active in student organizations, contact the Assistant Director of Student Life at (940) 565-4955.
+If you are unsure who to contact in order to become active in student organizations, contact the Assistant Director of Student Life.